saadenr/LlamaChat-RAG-S2B/README.md

 The following image demonstrates the concept of `base retrieval`.
 This is a conventional method used in Retrieval-Augmented Generation (RAG) systems, where larger text chunks are retrieved.
 While this method provides a broad context, it may lack the precision of smaller, more targeted retrievals.

 ![base_retrieval](/images/base_retrieval.png)

+You can find the updated of the mini project version here : [text](https://rb.gy/u8lo9w)